I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-cmcallbackgetkeyobjectid.md

 <p> </p>

 ## -remarks
 <p>The <b>CmCallbackGetKeyObjectID</b> routine is available starting with Windows Vista.
-An improved version of this routine, <a href="https://msdn.microsoft.com/library/windows/hardware/jj215789">CmCallbackGetKeyObjectIDEx</a>, is available starting with Windows 8.
-Drivers that run only in Windows 8 and later versions of Windows should call <b>CmCallbackGetKeyObjectIDEx</b> instead of <b>CmCallbackGetKeyObjectID</b>.</p>

-<p>Drivers can use <b>CmCallbackGetKeyObjectID</b> to obtain the registry key identifier, the object name, or both, by supplying non-<b>NULL</b> values for the <i>ObjectID</i> or <i>ObjectName</i> parameters.</p>

-<p>After the driver has obtained the identifier or name, the identifier or name is valid until the driver's <i>RegistryCallback</i> routine receives pre-notification of handle closure.</p>

-<p>The driver must not modify the object name.</p>

-<p>If two registry key objects represent the same registry key, the key identifiers for both objects are identical.</p>

-<p>For more information about <b>CmCallbackGetKeyObjectID</b> and registry filtering operations, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff545879">Filtering Registry Calls</a>.</p>

-<p>The <b>CmCallbackGetKeyObjectID</b> routine is available starting with Windows Vista.
-An improved version of this routine, <a href="https://msdn.microsoft.com/library/windows/hardware/jj215789">CmCallbackGetKeyObjectIDEx</a>, is available starting with Windows 8.
+An improved version of this routine, <a href="..\wdm\nf-wdm-cmcallbackgetkeyobjectidex.md">CmCallbackGetKeyObjectIDEx</a>, is available starting with Windows 8.
 Drivers that run only in Windows 8 and later versions of Windows should call <b>CmCallbackGetKeyObjectIDEx</b> instead of <b>CmCallbackGetKeyObjectID</b>.</p>

 <p>Drivers can use <b>CmCallbackGetKeyObjectID</b> to obtain the registry key identifier, the object name, or both, by supplying non-<b>NULL</b> values for the <i>ObjectID</i> or <i>ObjectName</i> parameters.</p>